Complete and bi-continuous invariant of protein backbones under rigid motion: Duplicates with identical coordinates

 Hence $L_\infty(\brain(S),\brain(Q))\leq\de$ as required. \end{proof}

-The complete invariants and their summaries (averages and deviations) were computed in 3 hours 18 min 21 sec.
-After comparing all (883+ million) pairs of same-length backbones within 2.5 hours, we found 13403 pairs $S,Q$ with the \emph{exact zero-distance} $L_\infty(\bri(S),\bri(Q))=0$ between complete invariants meaning that all these backbones $S,Q$ are related by rigid motion, but they may not be geometrically identical.
+The complete invariants and their statistical summaries (averages and deviations) were computed in 3 hours 18 min 21 sec.
+After comparing all (888+ million) pairs of same-length backbones within 1 hour, we found 13907 pairs $S,Q$ with the \emph{exact zero-distance} $L_\infty(\bri(S),\bri(Q))=0$ between complete invariants meaning that all these backbones $S,Q$ are related by rigid motion, but they may not be geometrically identical.

 However, 9366 of these pairs turned out to have $x,y,z$ coordinates of all main atoms \emph{identical to the last digit} despite many of them (763) coming from \emph{different PDB entries}.

-In nine pairs, geometrically identical chains unexplainably differ in the primary sequences of amino acids, see Fig.~\ref{fig:near-duplicates}~(left).
-In a similar case \cite{widdowson2022resolving}, when five pairs of unexpected duplicates were found in the Cambridge Structural Database (CSD), all involved crystallographers concluded that a single atomic replacement should perturb geometry at least slightly, so all coordinates cannot remain exactly the same.
+Table~\ref{tab:duplicates} lists nine pairs whose geometrically identical chains unexpectedly differ in the sequences of amino acids.

+In a similar case \cite{widdowson2022resolving}, when five pairs of unexpected duplicates were found in the Cambridge Structural Database (CSD).
+Their integrity office agreed that a single atomic replacement should perturb geometry at least slightly, so all coordinates cannot remain the same.
 Five journals started investigations into the data integrity of the relevant publications \cite{chawla2024crystallography}.

-We e-mailed all authors whose contacts we found.
-Two authors replied with details and confirmed that their PDB entries should be corrected, see details in appendix~\ref{sec:appendix}.
+We e-mailed all authors of the experimental structures listed in Table~\ref{tab:duplicates} whose contacts we found.
+Two authors replied with details and confirmed that their PDB entries should be corrected, see appendix~\ref{sec:appendix}.

-The duplicates in Fig.~\ref{fig:near-duplicates} were shown to the PDB validation team, who didn't know about the found coincidences (in coordinates) and differences (in amino acids) because the validation is currently done for an individual protein (checking atom clashes etc).
+The duplicates from Table~\ref{tab:duplicates} were shown to the PDB validation team, who did not know about the found coincidences (in coordinates) and differences (in amino acids) because the PDB validation is currently done for an individual protein (checking atom clashes, outliers etc).

 The recently published method \cite{guzenko2020real} didn't report any duplicates.
-Right now anyone can download the PDB files from Fig.~\ref{fig:near-duplicates}~(left) and see the coincidences and differences with their own eyes without any computations.
-Here are the links to the identical files in the first row of Fig.~\ref{fig:near-duplicates}~(left), where the 4-letter PDB id can be replaced with another one: https://files.rcsb.org/download/1A0T.cif, https://files.rcsb.org/download/1OH2.cif.
+Right now anyone can download the PDB files from Table~\ref{tab:duplicates} and see all coincidences of $x,y,z$ coordinates with their own eyes without any computations.
+Here are the links to the identical files in the first row of Table~\ref{tab:duplicates}, where the 4-letter PDB id can be replaced with any other id: https://files.rcsb.org/download/1A0T.cif and \\ https://files.rcsb.org/download/1OH2.cif.